a-sit-plus/signum/README.md

     aad + iv + ciphertext + aad.size.encodeTo4Bytes()
   }

-//any size is fine, really. omitting the override generates a mac key of
-//the same size as the encryption key val key = algorithm.randomKey(macKeyLength = 32.bit)
-val aad = Clock.System.now().toString().encodeToByteArray()
+//any size is fine, really. omitting the override generates a mac key of the same size as the encryption key val key = algorithm.randomKey(macKeyLength = 32.bit) val aad = Clock.System.now().toString().encodeToByteArray()